straightvisions/plugin_sv_forms/readme.txt

 ### New Blocks

 * Form Block
-    * This block will contain the blocks for the form and is a child of the SV Gutenform block.
+    * This block will contain the blocks for the form and is a child of the SV Forms block.

 ### Enhancements